 The Clean Air Act of 1970 (CAA) directs the United States Environmental Protection Agency (EPA) to establish National Ambient Air Quality Standards (NAAQS) for major air pollutants.
 These commonly are cited as "Criteria Pollutants."
-At present EPA regulates six criteria pollutants: Ozone (O_3), Carbon Monoxide (CO), Nitrogen Dioxide (NO_2), Sulfur Dioxide (SO_2), Lead (Pb) and Particulate Matter (PM).
+At present EPA regulates six criteria pollutants: Ozone (O_3) , Carbon Monoxide (CO), Nitrogen Dioxide (NO_2) , Sulfur Dioxide (SO_2) , Lead (Pb) and Particulate Matter (PM).
 Particulate Matter (PM) is considered in two categories based on particle size.
-These are particles with diameters less than 10 micrometers (PM{10}) and particles with a diameter of less than 2.5 micrometers (PM{10}).
+These are particles with diameters less than 10 micrometers (PM{10}) and particles with a diameter of less than 2.5 micrometers (PM{10}) .

-Section 176(c) of the CAA requires Federal agencies to demonstrate that any federal actions conform to applicable implementation plans for achieving and maintaining the NAAQS.
+Section 176(c) of the CAA requires Federal agencies to demonstrate that their federal actions conform to applicable implementation plans for achieving and maintaining the NAAQS.
 Federal actions must not cause or contribute to any new violation of any standard, increase the frequency or severity of any existing violation or delay timely attainment of any standard.

-Air Quality conformity analyses for selected county(ies) with in the 12-county Study Area will be provided in the Final Environmental Impact Statement (FEIS).
-The Draft Environmental Impact Statement (DEIS) identifies non-conformity and maintenance areas which are impacted by the alternatives.
+An air quality conformity analysis for Greene County is provided in this Final Environmental Impact Statement (FEIS).
+The Draft Environmental Impact Statement (DEIS) identified non-conformity and maintenance areas which are impacted by the alternatives.